ELD Update and the State of Compliance for Fleet

-INDUSTRY EXPERIENCE – After 50+ years of serving the industry, EFS understand payments and fleets.
+INDUSTRY EXPERIENCE - After 50+ years of serving the industry, EFS understands payments and fleets.

 UNIVERSAL ACCEPTANCE - Fleet card solutions accepted at over 15,000 truck-stop locations across North America.

-VISIBILITY AND CONTROL – Visibility, actionable insights and control help to focus on taking business to the next level.
+VISIBILITY AND CONTROL - Visibility, actionable insights, and control help to focus on taking the business to the next level.

-INDIVIDUALIZED APPROACH – Customized solutions to make sure payments work for you—and not the other way around.
+INDIVIDUALIZED APPROACH - Customized solutions to making sure payments work for you—and not the other way around.